sindreto/get_met_assignment/README.md

 ## Hints
 met.no enforces a minimum level of "authentication".
 To access the API, any client must identify itself using a `"User-Agent"` field in the request header, e.g. `"User-Agent": "your_name email@example.com"`.
 Any requests without this will result in a  `403 Forbidden` error.

+## Submission
+Please do not send python files as attachment in an email, as they tend to get stopped by antivirus.
+Instead, publish the result in a github gist or repo or similar.